Tax bill passed by House Republicans would gut Biden-era clean energy tax credits

 President Donald Trump celebrated the bill’s passage, calling it “arguably the most significant piece of Legislation that will ever be signed in the History of our Country.”
 Trump appealed to the Senate to pass the measure as soon as possible and send it to his desk.

-The Senate hopes to wrap up its version by the Fourth of July holiday.
+The Senate hopes to wrap up its version by early July.
 At least four Republican senators, led by Lisa Murkowski of Alaska, have urged continuation of energy tax credits, including support for traditional and renewable energy sources.
 Republican-led states and Congressional districts have benefited from billions of dollars in clean energy manufacturing investments spurred by the Biden-era subsidies.

-Full-scale repeal of current credits “could lead to significant disruptions for the American people and weaken our position as a global energy leader,” the senators said in a letter to Senate Majority Leader John Thune, R-South Dakota.
+Full-scale repeal of current credits “could lead to significant disruptions for the American people and weaken our position as a global energy leader,” the senators said in a letter to Senate Majority Leader John Thune, R-S.D.

-“A wholesale repeal, or the termination of certain individual credits, would create uncertainty, jeopardizing capital allocation, long-term project planning and job creation in the energy sector and across our broader economy,” the senators wrote in the April 9 letter.
+“A wholesale repeal, or the termination of certain individual credits, would create uncertainty, jeopardizing … job creation in the energy sector and across our broader economy,” the senators wrote in the April 9 letter.
 The letter was also signed by GOP Sens.
 John Curtis of Utah, Thom Tillis of North Carolina and Jerry Moran of Kansas.

 In a win for House moderates and some Western lawmakers, the House bill strips language that would have allowed the sale of hundreds of thousands acres of public lands in Utah and Nevada.
 Opponents argued the sales would have opened the door for more oil and gas drilling.